Contributing Writer at Tally

 Your credit score may be something you want to keep private, but it never hurts to know where you stand among your age group.
 Understanding the average credit score by age can give you an idea of how you're managing your personal finances, compared to your peers.

 In 2019, Experian determined the average credit scores of folks ages 20-60.
-Unsurprisingly, older populations tend to have higher credit scores.
+Unsurprisingly, older populations tend to have higher credit scores, however, the difference between them and those in their 20's is not incredibly dramatic.

 To summarize, the average FICO credit score by age is as follows: